Chromatic Games: Rebranding as Chromatic Games (2019 - current)

 The company rebranded itself as Chromatic Games in March 2019.
-This change followed by a buyout of the studio from its investors by the original co-founder Augi Lye, as well a transition of staff, with some veteran developers departing while new hires were brought in, bringing the total company size to 30.
+This change was followed by a buyout of the studio from its investors by the original co-founder Augi Lye, as well a transition of staff, with some veteran developers departing while new hires were brought in, bringing the total company size to 30.
 Under the new structure, Lye became CEO, Joshua Javaheri, Trendy’s employee zero, became the Studio Director.
 Colin Fisher, a developer for Dungeon Defenders II, became the studio's creative lead before departing in July 2019.
 Further the name change was partially divest itself from the situation around Stieglitz in 2013, as well as to show the company's refocus on ongoing development for Dungeon Defenders II and working towards a new title Dungeon Defenders: Awakened.

 In October 2022, Polygon reported on further workplace mismanagement issues as a result of Lye taking over the company.
 Although the studio culture had improved in the years since Stieglitz's departure, it worsened again when Lye asserted a larger role in day-to-day management.
 Complaints centered on the newly implemented "flat" organization that harmed productivity, especially during the COVID-19 pandemic, the insufficient profit sharing model for employee pay, and extended amount of "crunch time" near product launches.
 Lye's personal behavior was also characterized as unprofessional, including inappropriate behavior at company parties, and his repeatedly offering to rent his personal properties out to employees so they could be local to the Gainesville office and not need to work from home.
 As a result of these factors, employee turnover has been high, with nearly 1/3 of the studio leaving or getting fired over the course of a few months.